Frog Venom Stick, Wrapped In Cornleaf, Matse from Peru (SKU 0937)

 Because of its beneficial properties on the healing of wounds and preventing scar tissue, Sangre de Drago is an essential tool for a Kambo practitioner.
 Applied to the burns upon conclusion of the ceremony, Sangre de Drago protects the healing burn by covering it with an antibacterial layer.
 When dried up it completely closes the wound.
 Taspine is the active alkaloid responsible for the wound healing and antibacterial effect.

 NEVER use kambo without first being introduced and initiated by an experienced Kambo treatment provider, or an experienced user.
 And do proper research.
 Most importantly: drink 1 to 1.5 iters of water 10 minuttes prior and during apllication of the venom.

 Reset has no intention of popularizing or promoting the use of Kambo.
 We provide this shamanic tool for those who know how to prepare it, know about and respect its inherent power.
 We provide basic historical information in our descriptions, with minimal detail about usage, effects or experiences.

 Providing usage instructions on this product is something beyond our ethics and responsibility.
 It is in our opinion impossible and unethical to define its use with a thousand words.
 It is too complex.
-The many excellent links that we provide will certainly encourage those interested in doing their own research, to learn about all the aspects on the subject.
+We encourage those interested to do their own research, to learn about all the diverse aspects on the subject.

 We advise you to register and investigate the Ayahuasca Forums before placing your order.
 The use of many shamanic tools are documented there in detail and most of our products are discussed by experienced members.
 This is the best place to start your research.